Skip to main content

 • do minor restoration work and have items restored professionally

-• research the identity and value of objects
+• research the identity, history and value of items

-• value antique objects for insurance or sales purposes
+• value antique objects for insurance, probate or sales purposes

 Working environment

-You could work at antiques fairs or at a store.
+You could work at a store, at antiques fairs or in an office.

 Career path and progression